yifeifrank/aitag/README.md

 aitag is an R package that provides a convenient way to annotate text data using OpenAI's GPT models.
 It is designed to assist researchers and data analysts in extracting information from large numbers of political documents or any other text data at scale.

-This package is based on the code from Haohan Chen's lecture on annotating political documents with ChatGPT, available at [https://github.com/haohanchen/Lecture_ChatGPT](https://github.com/haohanchen/Lecture_ChatGPT).

 ## Features